Table of Contents

 Intimate Beaches of Hāna

-When you pull off Hāna Highway onto the loop road, you’ll come across the first beach called Koki Beach.
-It has a marvellous view of Alau island in the distance.
-The beach sand is fine, quite soft, but dark reddish because of the cinder hill, Ka Iwi O Pele.
-You can walk into the water for about 40 yards and it’s only waist deep.
+When you pull off the Hāna Highway onto the loop road, you’ll come across the first beach called Koki Beach.
+It has a marvellous view of ʻĀlau Island in the distance.
+The beach sand is fine, quite soft, but dark reddish because of the cinder hill, Ka Iwi o Pele.
+You can walk into the water for about 40 yards, and it’s only waist-deep.
 This makes it excellent and safe for adults and kids to enjoy the water.

-We stopped in on our return to trip to see the Hāna Cultural Center & Museum to learn about Hawaiian culture.
-Outdoor exhibit is the Hale Waiwai (“House of Treasures”), Hāna Courthouse and Jail, and Kauhale O Hāna.
+We stopped on our return trip to see the Hāna Cultural Center & Museum to learn about Hawaiian culture.
+The outdoor exhibits are the Hale Waiwai (“House of Treasures”), Hāna Courthouse and Jail, and Kauhale O Hāna.
 The O Hāna is a reproduction of a traditional Hawaiian family compound.
-There are artifacts in the museum and a gift shop that sell local arts and crafts.
-Excellent information on the tsunami of 1946 that devastated the town.
+There are artifacts in the museum and a gift shop that sells local arts and crafts.
+Excellent information about the tsunami of 1946 that devastated the town.

 Cascading Wailua Falls

 The last major waterfall is 20-minutes outside Hāna at mile marker 45.
-The waters of Wailua Falls dramatically plunges 80-foot cascading into a deep pool surrounded by lush rainforest.
+The waters of Wailua Falls dramatically plunge 80-foot cascading into a deep pool surrounded by lush rainforest.
 You can easily photograph the waterfall from the road as the Honolewa stream passes directly under the road.
 Parking is available just after crossing the bridge on the left side.
 Wailua Falls is Maui’s “most photographed waterfall.”
-Our tour guide helped us to grab a quick photo in front of the falls.
+Our tour guide helped us grab a quick photo in front of the falls.
 If you look to the right of the bridge, there is a quick path to walk down to the pool.
-Be careful walking the trail, it is very rocky and slippery.
+Be careful walking the trail.
+It is very rocky and slippery.

 Hiking the Pīpīwai Trail to Waiamoku Falls

 On our return trip to Hāna, we hiked the Pīpīwai, or “sparkling waters” trail at mile marker 42 in the Kīpahulu district.
 It’s a moderate 2-mile out and back trail.
 Remember to bring bug spray, plenty of water and good hiking boots.
 The trailhead is inside Haleakala National Park and can be muddy during the wet season.
 Within the first mile, we gain 700-800 feet in elevation, climbing the rock steps.
-You first pass a lookout to amazing Makahiku falls.
-The 200 foot falls cascades over a green cathedral cliff, disappearing into the forest below.
+You first pass a lookout to amazing Makahiku Falls.
+The 200-foot falls cascade over a green cathedral cliff, disappearing into the forest below.
 Soon you pass through a fence meant to keep out the wild pigs.
 Please remember to close the gate.

 Most travellers of the highway will turn around at this point and return the way they came, but the tour vans will continue towards the Pi’ilani Highway.